 Court-Packing and Democratic Erosion

-When and under what conditions should democratic opposition play constitutional hardball to oppose anti-system parties, especially with respect to judicial reform?
-The literature on democratic erosion suggests that independent courts may sometimes operate as guardrails of democracy, but also that once captured by anti-system parties, courts may serve as effective agents of democratic erosion.
-This paper surveys this literature for key lessons regarding the role of courts in polities where democratic erosion is underway.
-It then draws on the history of Court-packing in the United States in an effort to confirm and sharpen these lessons.
-Levitsky and Ziblatt’s influential argument is that opposition to authoritarian behavior should avoid hardball and should, instead, “seek to preserve, rather than violate, democratic rules and norms.”
-Their emphasis on normative preservation, however, fails to distinguish between constitutional hardball in service of democratic erosion and constitutional hardball in service of democratic preservation or renewal.
-This paper applies the distinction between democratic-eroding and democratic-renewing hardball to the role played by the current Supreme Court in ongoing processes of democratic deterioration in the United States, concluding that Democratic Court-expansion, combined with institutional reform of the judicial selection process, may be the least-bad option for restoring the Court’s role as democratic guardrail.
+When faced with an incumbent party that is deliberately tilting the electoral and institutional playing field, under what conditions should small-d democracy advocates respond with hardball tactics such as Court-packing?
+This paper surveys the comparative literature on democratic erosion for key lessons regarding the role of courts in polities where democratic erosion is underway.
+The literature suggests that independent courts may sometimes operate as guardrails of democracy, but that once captured by anti-system parties, courts may also serve as effective agents of democratic erosion.
+The paper then draws on the history of Court-packing in the United States in an effort to confirm and sharpen these lessons.
+The key takeaway is that we should distinguish between constitutional hardball in service of democratic erosion and constitutional hardball in service of democratic preservation or renewal.
+In this light, given the role played by the current Supreme Court in ongoing processes of democratic backsliding, Democratic Court-expansion, combined with institutional reform of the judicial selection process, may be the least-bad option for restoring the Court’s role as democratic guardrail.

-Keywords: U.S. Supreme Court, judicial appointments, judicial selection, democratic erosion, Donald Trump
+Keywords: U.S. Supreme Court, judicial appointments, judicial selection, democratic erosion, democratic backsliding, Donald Trump

 Suggested Citation: Suggested Citation